imixs/imixs-cloud/doc/STORAGE.md

-Replace {YOUR-DNS} with a DNS name pointing to your cluster and apply the ingress route with:
+Replace {YOUR-DNS} with a DNS name pointing to your cluster and apply the ingress route:

-	$ kubectl apply -f management/longhorn/
+	$ kubectl apply -f management/longhorn/002-ingress.yaml